Battle of Guningtou: 25 October 1949

-Battle Unfolds
+Battle unfolds

-Stuart M5A1 Tank "Miss Mary Lynn" repainted with the livery of the Tank No. 66, and the men dressed in light blue on the right of the picture is gunner Hsiung Chen-Chiu, participating in the 65th Anniversary of the Battle of Kuningtou.
+Stuart M5A1 Tank "Miss Mary Lynn" repainted with the livery of Tank No. 66, The man dressed in light blue on the right of the picture is gunner Hsiung Chen-Chiu, participating in the 65th Anniversary of the Battle of Kuningtou.

 At approximately 00:00 on October 25, a forward sentry officer from the 1st Battalion, 601st Regiment of the 201st Division (ROC Army) accidentally detonated a landmine.
 This incident led defenders stationed on the western peninsula of Kinmen to believe that a PLA assault was imminent.
 ROC defensive positions were rapidly manned, and searchlights—dubbed the "East-West Scarlet Beams"—were activated.
 These lights exposed an advancing detachment of the PLA 44th Regiment attempting a surprise landing, triggering immediate exchanges of gunfire.

 By 00:30, three M5A1 Stuart tanks of the 3rd Tank Regiment's 1st Battalion, 1st Company, stationed near Lungkou (壠口), observed two red flares launched from the sea.
 They soon came under heavy fire from PLA wooden vessels and shore-mounted machine guns.
 The tank crews swiftly assumed combat positions and returned fire, thus commencing what would become known as the Battle of Kinmen.

 A notable early exchange involved M5A1 Stuart Tank No. 66, which had been immobilised with its turret facing inland.
 In a moment of instinct, the recruit gunner Hsiung Chen-Chiu (熊震球) mistakenly loaded an armour-piercing round rather than a high-explosive shell.
 As gunner Hsiung pressed the pedal trigger, the projectile struck the mast of a PLA junk, setting its canvas ablaze and illuminating nearby targets.
 ROC defenders opened fire with coastal guns, including twelve 57 mm Ordnance QF 6-pounder anti-tank guns, M2 mortars, and four 75 mm M116 howitzers supplied by the United States.
 According to reported accounts, an ammunition ship was one of the first hit by ROC tank fire, resulting in a fire that burned neighboring landing craft.